THESHAMIK/Streamlit_Vizualization_ML_1/README.md

 # Web application developed in Python/Streamlit for fast better Vizualization of data for ML.
 Key for EDA as well.
+This is in reference to my Blog --> https://shamikbhattacharya.wordpress.com/2022/02/22/story-telling-through-visualization-tools-in-python/ where visualization tools for
+Machine Learning in python was discussed.
-In this project I will develope & discuss lot of web projects developed in Streamlite.
+In this project I will develope & discuss lot of web projects developed in one of best web tools available in python named Streamlite.
 Speed is the essence in today's fast paced world.
 One of fastest way to build/deploy ML/AI models & projects in through web app.
 One option is to host through hiroku
 OR use STREAMLIT application from python.
 The fastest way to build and share data apps.
 Streamlit turns data scripts into shareable web apps in minutes.
 All in pure Python. if you haven't already check @streamlit it completely changed the way I think about prototypes and data apps.
 Removes a lot of frontend and design barriers for us data nerds.